ICP-Y2/workshop-week-2-SuyogShrestha-7/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of the Parallel Battery Combination simulation.
+We obeserved that when four 1.5 V battery is connected in parallel connection. the multimeter meter showed overall voltage 6 V. hence. when the batteries are connected in  parallel, the overall voltage across the circuit is the sum of the voltage of the batteri3s.

 ```
 ### 3. Simulation 3: Simulating a simple electric circuit